Course Handicap

 NOTE:

-The difference between the CONGU countries (UK and Ireland) and other countries (Rest of the World ) is the approach to a par-based adjustment (Course Rating minus Par) in the calculation of the Course Handicap.
-CONGU countries do not apply this adjustment, while other countries use the CR and par values in the formula (see picture).
+Until the end of 2023 there is the difference in Course Handicap calculations between the CONGU countries (UK and Ireland) and other countries (Rest of the World ).
+The difference is in the approach to a par-based adjustment (Course Rating minus Par).
+CONGU countries do not apply this adjustment, while other countries use the CR and par values in the formula.

 The Playing Handicap of the team is the number of handicap strokes the side receives (or gives) in a handicap competition.
 Playing Handicaps in a handicap competition must be laid down by the Committee in the conditions under which the competition is to be played.
 Usually it is the percentage of the partner’s Course Handicaps.